galaxynetwork/networks/genesis-validator.md

 Genesis transaction written to "/Users/ubuntu/.galaxyd/config/gentx/gentx-eb3b1768d00e66ef83acb1eee59e1d3a35cf76fc.json"
 ```

-The result should look something like this [sample gentx file]("/Users/sunnya97/.galaxyd/config/gentx/gentx-eb3b1768d00e66ef83acb1eee59e1d3a35cf76fc.json).
+The result should look something like this [sample gentx file]("/Users/ubuntu/.galaxyd/config/gentx/gentx-eb3b1768d00e66ef83acb1eee59e1d3a35cf76fc.json).

 ### Submit Your GenTx

-To submit your GenTx for inclusion in the chain, please upload it to the [github.com/galaxy-labs/networks](https://github.com/galaxy-labs/networks) repo until UTC on March 30 00:00.
+To submit your GenTx for inclusion in the chain, please upload it to the [github.com/galaxies-labs/networks](https://github.com/galaxies-labs/networks) repo until UTC on April 7 00:00.

 To upload the your genesis file, please follow these steps:

 1. Rename the gentx file just generated to gentx-{your-moniker}.json (please do not have any spaces or special characters in the file name)
-2. Fork this repo by going to https://github.com/galaxy-labs/networks, clicking on fork, and choose your account (if multiple).
+2. Fork this repo by going to https://github.com/galaxies-labs/networks, clicking on fork, and choose your account (if multiple).
 3. Clone your copy of the fork to your local machine

 ```sh